ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-02.md

 *<p align="center"> Figure 15: VCN Available Description </p>*

-# Add Security List entries
+# Add A Security List Entry

 A security list is a virtual firewall for an instance, with rules that specify the types of traffic allowed in and out, called ingress and egress respectively.
 Security lists are enforced at the instance level.
 However, security lists are configured at the subnet level, which means that all instances in a given subnet are subject to the same set of rules.
 The security lists apply to a given instance whether it's communicating with another instance in the VCN or a host outside the VCN.